 You have no items in your shopping cart

-We have already gone over the new year’s resolution for
+We have already gone over the new year’s resolutions for

 the 15 squads of the American League, so let’s now tackle the other clubs